-The funder's object of work is to ensure NGO compliance with funding conditions and meeting project objectives.
-For HTSG, reporting and compliance involve increased office-based work using funder-controlled IS, which requires time, computers, employees, and expertise.
-HTSG's object of work involves compliance but also comprises maintaining resources for field engagement with beneficiaries, visiting villages (which can take days of travel), training, and understanding beneficiary contexts, problems, and needs.
-The contradiction here is that compliance work draws resources away from fieldwork.
+The funder's object of work is to ensure NGO compliance with funding conditions, ensuring their grantee is compliant and meets project objectives.
+For HTSG, reporting and compliance involve increased office-based work using funder-controlled IS, which require time, computers, employees, and expertise.
+HTSG's object of work is to comply, but also to maintain resources for field engagement with their beneficiaries, visits to villages which take days of travel, training and understanding beneficiary contexts, problems and needs.
+The contradiction means compliance work draws resources away from fieldwork.
 This quaternary contradiction features episodic and systemic power interactions, evident in the shared funder-NGO object of work and the network of activities.

-Tensions, in this case, were partially evidenced in several ways: in the CEO's comments regarding HTSG's precarious funding environment, in confusion caused by funder compliance systems and technologies, and in HTSG's need to bring in foreign, English-speaking employees who are skilled at writing reports and using international funder IS.
+Tensions in this case are partially evidenced in several ways: in the CEO's comments regarding HTSG's precarious funding environment; in confusion caused by funder compliance systems and technologies, and in HTSG needing to bring in foreign, English-speaking employees who were skilled at writing reports and using international funder IS.
 However, unlike some AT studies, conflicts were not explicit.
-This is important to note in terms of power dynamics because aid sector IS, digital work norms (systemic), and funder financial power (episodic) are normalized and freely accepted by small NGOs.
-Such power is difficult to overtly resist and is best understood as normalized, silent, masked (Engeström, 2008b), or submerged (Kelly, 2018).
-4 The following findings from the case data illustrate diverse power relations in the case.
+This is important to note in terms of power relations because aid sector IS, digital work norms (systemic), and funder financial power (episodic) are normalized and freely accepted by small NGOs.
+Such power is difficult to overtly resist and is best understood as normalized, silent, masked (Engeström, 2008b), or submerged (Kelly, 2018)3.
+The following findings from the case data illustrate diverse power relations in the case.